-Section 37 of the Act allows for municipalities to enter into Heritage Easement Agreements with property owner to ensure the continued preservation of properties of cultural heritage value.
+Section 37 of the Act allows for municipalities to enter into Heritage Easement Agreements with property owners to ensure the continued preservation of properties of cultural heritage value.
 In order to implement an easement agreement, Council must pass a by-law providing for entering into the easement and consult with the municipal heritage committee prior to doing so.
+Council must then enter into the agreement with the property owner.